We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 But with hundreds of credit cards offered by dozens of card issuers, how can you tell which ones are the best?
 Here are five of the best credit cards for travel benefits that will help you get to your destination with less aggravation and fewer fees than ever before:

 1. Chase Sapphire Preferred Card

 The Chase Sapphire Preferred Card is a favorite among travelers because of its extensive travel benefits.
 With no foreign transactions fees and an embedded chip for greater security and acceptance overseas, cardholders can transfer earned points at a 1:1 ratio for many frequent travel programs, including airlines like Southwest, United and British Airways, along with hotel partners such as Marriott, IHG and Hyatt.
 Cardholders are rewarded for travel purchases by earning two points per dollar on restaurants and travel, and one point per dollar on all other purchases.
 When making reservations through Chase Ultimate Rewards, travelers get 20% off flights, hotel stays, car rentals, and cruises.
-Cardholders can earn 40,000 bonus points for future travel after spending $4,000 and an additional 5,000 points after adding an authorized user to the account within the first three months of opening the account.
+Cardholders can earn 50,000 bonus points for future travel after spending $4,000 within the first three months of opening the account.
 This card has a $95 annual fee that’s waived in the first year, and no foreign transaction fees.

 2. The Platinum Card® from American Express (expired)